CharanjitKaur001/Job-salaries-for-data-science-positions/README.md

-# Data Science positions Job Salaries
+# Data Science positions Analysis

 This project looks at the data science job salary data collected by ai-jobs.net.
 I have performed data analysis in both EXCEL and Python for this project.